 They listed their home for $619,900 which has no bells and whistles a smaller property and is not near as pristine as the larger home with the pool.
 She told me the idea was to sell their home for around $35,000 more than they purchased the new home with the pool they just bought.
 There was no real estate agents fees involved with the house with the pool sale so those costs were eliminated.

 They were aiming for around a $30,000-$35,000 profit above what they paid for the new home.
 That money would ideally pay for most of the realtor and other legal fees.
+The problem is when you are holding on to two mortgages your profit line plummets and fast.

 In their heads they thought they could make a smooth transition over to the new home, keeping the same mortgage and all realtor and legal fees paid.
 I thought at that point that they were trying to be very frugal and silly at the same time.
 It was simply not realistic.
 The new home is worth more than their house for sale.

 Well, they moved part of their belongings into their new home at the end of April.
 They get showings on their house since they’ve dropped the asking priced to $599,000 but I reckon it’s worth $569,000.
+Having two mortgages can really push you financially in directions you don’t want to go but are forced to in the end.

 I’m guessing it will sit on the market until they lower the price.
 At least they are enjoying the pool.
 Every time we walk around on the weekend there are plenty of cars parked outside as it’s the summer party depot now.
 I’d love a pool for the same reason, hot days and cooling off in the pool with friends and family.